chrysanthemumstate/ns/README.md

-# ns
+# NationStates support files for Chrysanthemum State
-Miscellaneous files used by Chrysanthemum State on NationStates.
-Read the README for licensing.
+This repository is intended to be the storage space for images and other supporting files used in factbooks of Chrysanthemum State.
+Derivative materials will be followed with references to the original material on the same page.